kianenigma/kianenigma.github.io/src/site/notes/Posts/Tech/On Documenting polkadot-sdk.md

 To a large extent, I am wrapping up my contributions to this effort.
 My intention in writing this is to ensure all of my thoughts around it are publicly available, should they be useful to anyone in posterity.
 All of this is my personal opinion, and not Parity's.

-> [!Info]  Generally, when I refer to as `polkadot-sdk` here, I mean a subset of the tools in Polkadot SDK that a team typically needs in order to build a *meaninful* and *useful* application on Polkadot cores.
-That is, at the minimum: FRAME, Substrate, XCM and some offchain library to build a DApp.
+> [!Info]  Generally, when I refer to `polkadot-sdk` here, I mean a subset of the tools in Polkadot SDK that one needs to build a *meaningful* and *useful* application on Polkadot.
+That is, at the minimum: FRAME, Substrate, XCM and some offchain library to build a UI.
 A high level understanding of [[Posts/Tech/Polkadot's Build Horizon\|Polkadot itself]] is also needed.
-For example:
+In summary:

 ```mermaid
 flowchart